apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-data-index-quarkus/README.md

 This example contains a simple workflow service that demonstrates how to use Data Index Addon as part of the Kogito runtime.
 A callback is a state that invokes an action and waits for an event (an event that will be eventually fired by the external service notified by the action), so this example needs an event broker.
-This example consists of a callback state that waits for an event arriving on the `wait` channel.
+This example consists of a callback state that waits for an event arriving at the `wait` channel.
 Its action is to publish an event on the `resume` channel.
 The event published on the `resume` channel is modified and republished into the `wait` channel by `PrintService`, which simulates an external service.
 The service is described using JSON format as defined in the [CNCF Serverless Workflow specification](https://github.com/serverlessworkflow/specification).